andre-estevam-brainweb/import-react-app/README.md

 # import-react-app

 `import-react-app` is an easy way to automate the process of copying your built React App to your backend.
-Generally, this isn't a hard project; just inconvenient.
+Generally, this isn't a hard process; it's just inconvenient.
 The simplest way to solve it is manually, like so:

 ```shell
 ~              $ ls